JuliaLang/www.julialang.org/jsoc/gsod/projects.md

 ## JuliaGraphs

 [JuliaGraphs](https://github.com/JuliaGraphs) provides a set of abstractions, reference implementations, and essential algorithms to build and work on graphs.
-The mentor for this project is [Seth Bromberger](https://github.com/sbromberger).
+The mentors for this project are [Seth Bromberger](https://github.com/sbromberger) and [Katharine Hyatt](https://github.com/kshyatt).
 This project could include one or more of the following documentation efforts:

 #### Central website